 To deal with employers' reluctance to provide information about former employees, a number of states have enacted laws “immunizing” employers against employee claims over such disclosures.
 The immunity laws generally provide protection from claims for defamation of character.

 Maryland is among the states that have enacted a reference immunity law.
-Under Maryland law, an employer that is acting in good faith is immune from liability for communicating information about job performance or the reason for termination of an employee or former employee, on request from a prospective employer, the employee, or as required by local, state, or federal law or rule (MD Code, Courts & Judicial Proceedings, Sec.
+Under Maryland law, an employer that is acting in good faith is immune from liability for communicating information about job performance or the reason for termination of an employee or former employee on request from a prospective employer; the employee; or as required by local, state, or federal law or rule (MD Courts and Judicial Proceedings Code, Sec.
 5-423).
 There is a presumption that such communications are made in good faith, which can only be rebutted by proving with clear and convincing evidence that the employer:

 • Acted with actual malice toward the employee or former employee; or

 • Intentionally or recklessly disclosed false information about the employee or former employee.